RaviTeja110820/aws/AWS Essentials.md

 A ***load balancer*** acts as a single point of contact for all incoming web traffic to your Auto Scaling group.
 This means that as Amazon EC2 instances are added or removed in response to the amount of incoming traffic, these requests are routed to the load balancer first and then spread across multiple resources that will handle them

 >The ***Classic loadbalancer*** uses a Round-Robin strategy for TCP listeners only.The ALB 1st selects a target based on the routing rule, then uses a Round-Robin strategy to select a node.

+***AWS Lambda@Edge*** is a serverless service that makes it possible to run event-triggered functions on Edge Locations within the AWS Content Delivery Network.
+Using AWS CloudFront, an administrator can introduce decision-making and compute processing closer to the viewer’s location, thereby improving on their browsing experience.

 # Health